 “… that the second time you see something is really the first time.
 You need to know how it ends before you can appreciate how beautifully it’s put together from the beginning.”
 (David Gilmour: The Film Club)

-A further goal is to broaden your horizon concerning the medium film.
+A further goal is to broaden our horizon concerning the medium film.
 The official film canon, the daily television program, Hollywood and Netflix are only a very small part of what film can be.
 At the end of the day there are endless possibilities to tell a story.
 But what is a story anyway …

-And a warning: We will often look over our >Film-Fence< and let ourselves be inspired and influenced by completely different topics.
+And a warning: we will often look over our >film-fence< and let ourselves be inspired and influenced by completely different topics.
 This includes the links, films, books and more, which I list at the end of each chapter.
 I can only recommend that you take the time to have a look at them.
 It’s worth it!
 As Jean-Claude Carrière once said:

 “Imagination is a muscle that must be exercised daily!”

 With that in mind, let’s get started!